Radiotherapy for bone pain

 Strontium treatment takes between 1 and 4 weeks to start to reduce pain.
 The pain relief may last for up to 18 months.
 A review in the Lancet found that between 40 and 95 out of every 100 people treated (40 to 95%) have pain relief from this type of treatment.

-Radiotherapy for bone pain aims to relieve symptoms, and so doctors aim not to cause many side effects.
-So the side effects with this treatment are usually mild.
-There is information below about
+Radiotherapy for bone pain aims to relieve symptoms and so doctors aim not to cause many side effects.
+The side effects with this treatment are usually mild.
+There is information below about the side effects of different types of radiotherapy.

 The side effects of external palliative radiotherapy depend on which part of the body is treated.
 But this type of treatment usually has few side effects.

-- You may feel tired and your skin may get red in the treatment area
+- You might feel tired and your skin may get red in the treatment area

 - The treatment can cause a flare up of pain for 1 or 2 days and you may need painkillers to help